mapsteps/wp-video-popup/readme.txt

 ---------

 === Usage ===
-Example Shortcode to display a **YouTube video lightbox**:
+Example shortcode to display a **YouTube video lightbox**:

 `[wp-video-popup video="https://www.youtube.com/watch?v=YlUKcNNmywk"]`

-Example Shortcode to display a **Vimeo video lightbox**:
+Example shortcode to display a **Vimeo video lightbox**:

 `[wp-video-popup video="https://vimeo.com/136696258"]`

-CSS class that needs to be added to the element you want to open/trigger the video lightbox:
+CSS-class that needs to be added to the element you want to open/trigger the video lightbox:

 `wp-video-popup`

-Trigger Element Example (Link):
+Trigger element example (link):

 `<a href="#" class="wp-video-popup">Play Video</a>`